Visiting Kuala Lumpur in Malaysia? Look no further!

 Kuala Selangor has the largest firefly colony in the world.
 That’s huge.
 So, if you want to see fire flys in all of their flashing glory, this is the place to see them.

 Fireflies, also known as Lightning Bugs, shine brightly at night to attract a suitable partner.
 They come out at dusk for feeding, resting and mating.
 Often their flashing becomes synchronised, the overall effect is just like the twinkling lights of a Christmas tree!

 We were so excited we could barely breathe.
 Although the humidity and life jacket certainly didn’t help.

 We queued patiently waiting to get on our very own rowing boat until it was finally our turn to jump on.
-Our guide rowed our boat slowly and calmly meandering through and past the trees, home to the millions of fire fly’s.
+Our guide rowed our boat slowly and calmly meandering through and past the trees, home to the millions of fire flies.
 It was honestly the most magical experience we have ever had, it was beautiful!
 The trees lit up every second as they all flew around and in and out of the trees and it was so quiet and peaceful with no other noise except for the odd splash of water as the paddle broke the surface gently to keep us moving along.
 It was amazing and worth every penny and something we would definitely recommend doing if you are in KL.
-Magical with a capital M.
+Totally magical.

 We booked through Viator and they were amazing, service was great and a 10 out of 10 experience.